 Telling the Story of Meijer through its Archives and Heritage Center

-Meijer, a family-owned, Midwestern supercenter chain, renovated its corporate headquarters in 2012.
+Meijer, a family-owned, Midwestern supercenter chain, was renovating its corporate headquarters.
 The campus plan included a new Heritage Center to showcase Meijer’s transition from a small-town grocery into a regional supercenter.
-The plan also included moving the company archives to a larger, more modern facility adjacent to the new museum.
-Throughout the project, History Associates worked closely with prime contractor Gallagher & Associates, company executives, and museum staff to help Meijer preserve and present its unique company history.
+Meijer also wanted to move its company archives to a larger, more modern facility adjacent to the new museum.
+Throughout the project, History Associates worked closely with design firm Gallagher & Associates, company executives, and museum staff to help Meijer preserve and present its unique company history.

 Exploring the Meijer Historical Archives

-History Associates provided a preliminary assessment and inventory of a selection of Meijer’s historical materials to help the company prepare for moving its archival collection to the new facilities.
-A team of archivists visited the company’s headquarters to review Meijer’s collection, which was located in several storage areas.
+History Associates provided Meijer with a preliminary assessment and inventory of select historical materials to help the company prepare to move its archival collection to the new facilities.
+History Associates archivists visited the corporate headquarters to review Meijer’s collection, which was spread across several storage areas.

-The assessment team inventoried more than 500 assets, reviewed an estimated 230 linear feet of archival records, and 230 linear feet of artifacts, artwork, promotional items, and other memorabilia.
-For each item, archivists created an identifying number, brief description, location, and made note of any special conservation needs.
-They tagged and photographed items of historical significance so that they would receive special attention during the move.
-Items that could potentially be used to support the Heritage Center were also readily identified.
+The assessment team inventoried more than 500 assets, also reviewing an estimated 230 linear feet of archival records and 230 linear feet of artifacts, artwork, promotional items, and other memorabilia.
+For each item, archivists created an identifying number and brief description, indicated the item’s location, and made note of any special conservation needs.
+They tagged and photographed historically significant objects so that they would receive special attention during the move.
+Archivists also marked items that could help tell Meijer’s story in the Heritage Center.

 Telling the Meijer Story